Spoken by approximately 572 million people, Spanish is the fourth most commonly used language worldwide.

 A major or minor in Spanish complements majors in the natural sciences, social sciences and humanities.
 Spanish students are primed for a wide range of careers in business, international relations, healthcare, education, social services, law, criminal justice and political science.
 The ability to communicate in Spanish is a professional asset for any career.

 We offer both a major and a minor in Spanish.
+We also offer a concentration in Latin American and Caribbean Studies.

 One-on-one research leads to presenting at a national conference